You and your team haven’t slept for weeks.

 Next time we’ll share our experience with the “beta” websites and give you an idea which platform worked best and brought us more testers.

-We don’t recommend to use this strategy for more than a month.
+Update (April 2017) Although LinkedIn strategy is great for a start, we don’t recommend to use it for more than a month.
 When you send lots of invitations for long time and people don’t accept them, LinkedIn considers this as a violation of their policy which could lead to a ban.
 There are no known limits that tell you what amount of invitations per day is appropriate.
 It’s LinkedIn who makes the decision – to ban or not to ban.
 Here’s something you can do to avoid the ban:

 - Don’t send the link to your website in the first message.
 LinkedIn might ban you for doing so.
 You can tell a person more about your product, invite to a beta test and if you feel he or she has a genuine interest and is hungry for more information – send link to your signup form in the next message.